 In 1927, Al Jolson became famous as one of the first actors and singers to star in a talking motion picture — The Jazz Singer.
 But Jolson was already a big star by this time.
 In fact, by 1920, he was America’s highest paid entertainer, well known for his singing.
-Between 1911 and 1928, Jolson had more than 80 hit records and had performed on more than a dozen national and international tours.
-He often performed in blackface makeup — a theatrical style of that era — singing jazz, blues, and ragtime.
-He also liked to have stage runways extend out into the audience, where he would roam at will, sometimes teasing and cajoling his fans, or stopping to sing a song to one person in particular.
-Audiences loved his perfor- mances.
+Between 1911 and 1928, Jolson had more than 80 hit records and had performed on more than a dozen national and international tours singing jazz, blues, and ragtime.
+He often performed in blackface makeup — a theatrical style of that era, which later became unacceptable for its racist images.
+While performing, Jolson liked to have stage runways extend out into the audience, where he would roam at will, sometimes teasing and cajoling his fans, or stopping to sing to one person in particular.
+Audiences loved his performances.

 But Jolson’s appearance in the first feature-length motion picture with synchro- nized sound and dialogue sent him to another level of stardom.
 In The Jazz Singer, Jolson performed six songs produced by Warner Brothers with its Vitaphone sound-on-disc system.
 The film’s release — quite the event in its day — heralded the rise of the “talkies” and the end of the silent film era.

 Being the first popular performer to sing in a film with sound, Jolson became the equivalent of a today’s “rock star.”
 In fact, some would later dub him the equal of Elvis Presley when it came to the popular jazz and blues styles of that era.
 In any case, The Jazz Singer boosted Jolson’s career, sending him into more prosperous roles, and he would star in a series of successful musical films throughout the 1930s.